What do you need at Mid-Level Practice?

 A cobbler needs his awl, stitcher, measuring tape and glue.
 A carpenter needs his set square, and ruler.

-So also do you need tools of your trade.
+So also do you need the tools of your trade.

 Some tools cannot be borrowed.
-Buy them; and put them within easy reach.
+Buy them and keep them within easy reach.